casasglobal-org/pbdm-workflow/README.md

     - the format is YYYY/MM/DD
 - model can take the value: olive
 - output_time_interval can take the value: 365
+- resolution can take values:
+    - standard-250m, zeuli-250m, uliveti-250m if country is ITA-PUG-250m
+    - standard-1km if country is ITA-PUG-1km

 In order to check the worker state, you have to send this api call: